jtheisen/old-moldinium/readme.md

 Moldinium
 =========

-Knockout-style dependency tracking for .NET.
+MobX/Knockout-style dependency tracking for .NET.

 Also helps with implementing `INotifyPropertyChanged`.